open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 Both fields are propagated via the OpenTelemetry `tracestate` under the `ot` vendor tag using the rules for [tracestate handling](tracestate-handling.md).
-Both fields are represented as unsigned integers requiring at most 6 bits of information.
+Both fields are represented as unsigned decimal integers requiring at most 6 bits of information.

 This sampling scheme selects items from among a fixed set of 63 distinct probability values.
 The set of supported probabilities